zecellomaster/the-projection-room/2021 MLS/2021 MLS Western Conference Forecast.md

 *Avg.
 Goal Diff.*: The average goal difference the teams are forecasted to have by the end of the season.

 *Make Playoffs*: The chance a team has to make the 2021 MLS Playoffs.
+The top 7 teams in each conference qualify.

 *First Round Bye*: The chance a team has to win their conference and clinch a first round bye in the playoffs.

 *Win Supp.
-Shield*: The chance a team has to win the 2021 Supporter's Shield.
+Shield*: The chance a team has to win the 2021 Supporter's Shield, which is given to the best team in the MLS.

 *Make Semifinals*: The chance a team has to make the playoff semifinals.